Listen To Article

 Following Alexander’s death, Ptolemy one of Alexander’s Generals became the first of a Greek line of Pharaohs known as the Ptolemaic Dynasty which lasted for about 300 years until the reign of Cleopatra when Egypt was integrated into the Roman Empire after the Battle of Actium.

-All in all, Egypt’s history can be divided into at least 30 Dynasties which do not include the Roman or Ptolemaic Dynasties.
+All in all, Egypt’s history can be divided into a number of Dynasties totalling at least 30 Dynasties that ruled Egypt.